kitproj/kit/README.md

 1. An conventional image tag.
 E.g. `ubunutu`.
 2. A path to a a directory containing contain a `Dockerfile`, e.g. `.foo`.

-If it is a path to a directory containing `Dockerfile`, that file is built, and tagged with the container name.
+If it is a path to a directory containing `Dockerfile`, that file is built, and tagged.

 ```yaml
     # conventional image? run in Docker